 Q: How frequently do you check your email?

 A: There may be a lag time between your sending and this provider receiving your email.
-Email is not the staff’s primary mode of communication.
+Expect that your secure email will be responded to with in 24

 Q: How can I contact you in the event of a clinical crisis?